 Clearly fabulous for libraries everywhere. . . .
 My pick. - Library Journal

 This is about so much more than books and reading.
 It's about single-parenthood and childhood, about raising a loving, witty, articulate kid, and all of it accomplished without anyone turning into the Alpha-Parent/Tiger-Dad. - Jim Trelease, author of The Read-Aloud Handbook

-Alice Ozma, a Rowan University graduate, lives surrounded by world-class libraries and bookstores in historical Philadelphia, Pennsylvania.
+Alice Ozma, a recent Rowan University graduate, lives surrounded by world-class libraries and bookstores in historical Philadelphia, Pennsylvania.
 She is passionate about literature, education and working with children.